Integrated Marketing Communication

 What type of support services are offered for students in the IMC program?

-- Students will have access to the Marist Help Desk for any kind of technical help that they may need.
+Because the IMC program is full online, students also have access to the Marist Help Desk for any kind of technical help that they may need.

 Can international students apply for the M.A. in Integrated Marketing Communication program?